 - Undertake vulnerability assessments of community water and sanitation systems.
-Providing water in a disaster is vital to preventing the spread of disease and helping the community to recover.
+Providing water in a disaster is vital to preventing the spread of disease and helping the community recover.
 In addition, the disaster itself may threaten water supplies, such as contaminants brought in by floods, or water requirements needed to combat fires as a result of earthquakes.

-What Donors Are Doing
+What Funders Are Doing